scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Fault isolation.* As the SCION routing process is hierarchically divided into intra-ISD and inter-ISD, faults have a generally limited and localized impact.
 Misconfigurations, such as an erroneous path policy, may suppress some paths.
 However, as long as an alternative path exists, communication is possible.
 In addition, while the control plane is responsible for creating new paths, it does not invalidate existing paths.
-The latter function is handled by end-hosts upon detecting failures or eventually receiving a SCMP message from the data-plane.
+The latter function is handled by end hosts upon detecting failures or eventually receiving a SCMP message from the data plane.
 This separation of control and data plane prevents the control plane from cutting off an existing communication.